 - Submit an annual report of its activities and recommendations to the county executive and county Legislature.

-- Education and Public Awareness: Annual Calendar of events, trade show, and networking event commenorating Women's History Month
+- Education and Public Awareness: Annual Calendar of events including educational and networking events commenorating Women's History Month

-- Health and Well-Being: Annual "Break the Cycle" Bike-a-thon to raise awareness about domestic violence held in Isle View Park, Tonawanda, NY
+- Health and Well-Being: Annual "Break the Cycle" event to raise awareness about domestic and interpersonal violence held in Isle View Park, Tonawanda, NY

 - Leadership and Empowerment: